camptocamp/c2cgeoportal/doc/administrator/wmstime.rst

 The format used for the dates in the mapfile determines both the resolution used for the slider and the format of the time parameter used for the GetMap requests.
-For example when a layer has monthly data, the ``YYYY-MM`` should be used in the mapfile to make sure that only months and years are displayed in the slider tip and passed to the GetMap request.
+For example, when a layer has monthly data, the ``YYYY-MM`` should be used in the mapfile to make sure that only months and years are displayed in the slider tip and passed to the GetMap request.